Supporting marine conservation in partnership with Indigenous and coastal communities

 • Work together to increase scientific understanding of the high seas

-If we are to help protect our global ocean, we need at least 56 more countries to ratify the High Seas Treaty as soon as possible.
+If we are to help protect our global ocean as a global community, we need a final push for remaining signatory countries to ratify the High Seas Treaty as soon as possible.

 Take action by emailing your local MP today!